Vagyasri/Vacation-Rentals-Website/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Vagyasri/Project3-newsweek/issues).
+Feel free to check the [issues page](https://github.com/Vagyasri/Vacation-Rentals-Website/issues), contribute to the Project by creating an issue..

 ## Show your support